Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Inferences for COMS-GARCH Process

-The Gibbs Sampler draws samples of $\Theta,\bs{\eta}$ and $s_i$ for $i=1,\ldots,n$ alternatively from Eqns (\ref{eqn:fTheta}), (\ref{eqn:feta}), and (\ref{eqn:fs}).
-Upon convergence, we would have a set of posterior samples of $\Theta,\bs{\eta}$, and $s_i$, based on which the posterior inferences can be obtained.
-We will also have the empirical posterior distribution of state at each time point $t_i$. we can also calculate the posterior samples for volatility $\sigma_i^2$ via Eqn (\ref{eqn:sigma2}) at each $t_i$.
-In theory, the Gibbs Sampler would also identify the most likely path; but this could be a daunting task in practice given the amount of possible paths $\nu^n$.
-Unless a significant portion of paths have close-to-0 posterior probabilities and a few paths have significantly higher posterior probabilities compared to the rest, it will be difficult to identity the most likely path with acceptable accuracy from a finite set of posterior samples of practical size.
+The Gibbs sampler draws samples on $\Theta,\bs{\eta}$ and $s_i$ for $i=1,\ldots,n$ alternatively from Eqns (\ref{eqn:fTheta}), (\ref{eqn:feta}), and (\ref{eqn:fs}).
+Upon convergence, after burning and thinning, we will have multiple, say $M$, sets of posterior samples of $\Theta,\bs{\eta}$, based on which their posterior inferences can be obtained.
+We will also have $M$ sets of samples on state $s_i$ and can calculate the posterior volatility $\sigma_i^2$ at each time point via Eqn (\ref{eqn:sigma2n}).
+Connecting the states across the $n$ times points from each set of the state posterior samples leads to a state path.
+Due to the large sample space (totally $\nu^n$ possible paths), it is difficult to identity the MAP estimate for the state path out of the $M$ paths with acceptable accuracy unless $M\!>\!\!>\!\mu^n$ and a significant portion of paths have close-to-0 posterior probabilities with a few paths having significantly higher probabilities compared to the rest.
+To solve this issue, we design a new computational algorithm (reSAVE) as detailed next.